LG C8 OLED 4K HDR TV REVIEW

 - C8’s compatible High Dynamic Range (HDR) formats: HDR10, Dolby Vision, HLG (Hybrid Log-Gamma) and Advanced HDR by Technicolor.

-- 10-bit panel displays more colors with finer step of gradation for better color reproduction with HDR sources.
+- The 10-bit panel displays more colors with finer steps of gradation for better color reproduction with HDR sources.

 - Netflix Recommended TV